Quick Start Guide

 Duck Typing with Tools

-Create tools that follow Ruby’s duck typing principles:
+Create tools that follow Ruby’s duck typing principles with proper type signatures:

 # Any object that responds to #call can be a tool